technway/technway-component-library/packages/stencil-library/docs/stencil-generated/components-index.md

 ---

-## tnw-multi-row-carousel

-The `tnw-multi-row-carousel` component provides an animated, infinitely scrolling carousel with multiple rows.
-Each row scrolls independently and can move in alternating directions.

----

 ## tnw-navbar

 The `tnw-navbar` component creates a responsive, customizable navigation bar.
-It supports various appearance styles, optional glassmorphism effects, and flexible content slots for building structured navigation systems.
+It supports various appearance colors, optional glassmorphism effects, and flexible content slots for building structured navigation systems.

 ---

 ## tnw-newsletter-form

-_No overview available for this component._
+The `tnw-newsletter-form` component provides a customizable newsletter subscription form.

 ---

 ## tnw-portfolio-grid

-_No overview available for this component._
+The `tnw-portfolio-grid` component creates a flexible, responsive grid for displaying portfolio or gallery items.

 ---

 ## tnw-rating

 The `tnw-rating` component is used to display a star-based rating system, allowing users to see a visual representation of a rating out of a total number of stars.

+---

+## tnw-rows-carousel

+The `tnw-rows-carousel` component provides an animated, infinitely scrolling carousel with multiple rows.
+Each row scrolls independently and can move in alternating directions.

 ---